How a Surprise Friendship Showed Me that Life After 60 Gives as Much as It Takes

 Bringing a Virtual Friendship to the Real World

-The moment of truth came at a writers’ conference that both of us attended last spring.
+The moment of truth came at a writers’ conference that both of us attended before Covid was even a thing.
 From the instant we quite literally bumped (some would say smacked) into each other in an enthusiastic greeting in the lobby, we were inseparable.

 We had so much to tell each other and yet at the same time it seemed that the things that really mattered – our hearts, our souls, our characters – were somehow already magically known to each other.
 We left the conference with our virtual friendship cemented in the real world.